GLOBAL MARKETS-Stocks, euro fall on European debt fears

 By Walter Brandimarte

-Nov 15 Global stocks and the euro fell on Tuesday as Italian bond yields climbed back to unsustainable levels, triggering investors' fears that euro-zone debt contagion could spread to top-rated nations such as France.
+NEW YORK, Nov 15 Global stocks and the euro fell on Tuesday as yields on Italian and Spanish bonds climbed back to unsustainable levels, touching off investor fears that euro zone debt contagion could spread to top-rated nations.

-Better-than-expected U.S. retail sales data for October, however, suggested the world's largest economy started the fourth quarter with some vigor, giving temporary support to U.S. stocks.
+Better-than-expected U.S. retail sales data for October, however, suggested the world's largest economy started the fourth quarter with some vigor, offering temporary support to U.S. stocks.
 For details, see [ID:nCAT005552].

 "The danger is -- and the markets are keenly aware of this -- that this crisis, like most, (can) turn on a dime and can blow up very, very quickly," said Oliver Pursche, president of Gary Goldberg Financial Services in Suffern, New York.

-"As long as the (European Central Bank) continues to be unwilling to become the lender of last resort and really pull out the bazooka, you are going to continue to see these scares," Pursche said.
+"As long as the (European Central Bank) continues to be unwilling to become the lender of last resort and really pull out the bazooka, you are going to continue to see these scares," said Pursche.

 The ECB has continued its bond purchases but repeatedly said it was up to individual governments to put their fiscal houses in order.

-Global stocks, as measured by the benchmark MSCI All-Country World index .MIWD00000PUS, fell 0.9 percent.
-The FTSEurofirst 300 .FTEU3 index of top European shares slipped 0.3 percent.
+Global stocks fell, as measured by the benchmark MSCI All-Country World index .MIWD00000PUS, which traded 0.6 percent lower.
+European shares were off 0.3 percent.

-U.S. stocks got a brief boost after economic data showed U.S. retail sales rose broadly in October, while a gauge of New York state manufacturing showed growth this month for the first time since May.
+U.S. stocks were briefly boosted after economic data showed U.S. retail sales rose broadly in October, while a gauge of New York state manufacturing showed growth this month for the first time since May.
 [ID:nN1E7AE0A0]

-The euro EUR= lost 0.79 percent against the dollar to $1.3515 as borrowing costs of troubled European countries rose again.
+The euro EUR= lost 0.43 percent against the dollar to $1.3564 as borrowing costs of troubled European countries again reached levels seen as unsustainable.

-Yields on 10-year U.S. Treasuries US10YT=RR, on the other hand, fell to 2 percent as investors rushed to the perceived safety of U.S. government debt.
+Yields paid on 10-year U.S. Treasuries US10YT=RR, on the other hand, briefly fell below 2 percent as investors rushed to the perceived safety of U.S. government debt.
+They last traded at 2.0347 percent as prices rose 3/32.

-U.S. crude oil prices rose more than $1 but trimmed gains later, trading around $98.85 a barrel.
-(Reporting and writing by Walter Brandimarte; Additional reporting by Edward Krudy in New York; Editing by Jeffrey Benkoe and Jan Paschal)

 Feb 7 John Solomon, hired by Apple to sell its products to big businesses and government, has left his position, the company said on Tuesday.